 A Tentative Guess as to the Impact of the Proposed Bill

 Here is my intuition on the matter, and I’m curious if it bears out or not.
 I formed it based on the scantest impressions and it involves far too much extrapolation.

 I think perhaps tuition reductions are used mostly by public institutions, whereas qualified scholarships more so by private institutions.
 Therefore, eliminating the non-taxable status of tuition reductions may disproportionately affect public school students.

-However, the large numbers I’ve seen in the media of the “devastating” effect of the tax bill on graduate students are based on tuition charged at private universities and by public universities for out-of-state students (typically only in the first year before in-state residency is established).
+However, the large numbers I’ve seen in the media of the “devastating” effect of the tax bill on graduate students are based on tuition charged at private universities and by public universities for out-of-state students.
+(State policies regarding residency status for the purpose of in-state tuition vary.
+In some states, students are eligible for in-state residency after the first year.
+In others, such as Georgia, out-of-state students maintain their status for the duration of their degree.)
 Public, in-state students might see their taxes increase by hundreds of dollars or a thousand dollars, not the multiple thousands or $10,000+ I’ve seen quoted (except perhaps in the year when they are considered out-of-state students), which is if the full tuition and fees at some private universities were taxed at 12 or (partially) 25%.

 I think that if tuition reductions are being used by private universities, they will have more wiggle room to pivot to either compensate their students differently or to pay them more.
 Well-funded departments and universities may also be able to increase their students’ pay to make up for the additional tax due (perhaps a one-time grant in the first year for out-of-state public university students).
 Therefore, I hope that the negative effects of the bill will be smaller and more limited in scope than currently anticipated.